-Above all else, ensure you get plenty of rest, keep your fluids up with warm water and herbal teas such as green tea (full of antioxidants), chamomile or spearmint (antibacterial) or lemon and honey decoction.
+Above all else, ensure you get plenty of rest, stay home from work rather than "soldier on" as in this case sharing is not caring, keep your fluids up with warm water and herbal teas such as green tea (full of antioxidants), chamomile or spearmint (antibacterial) or lemon and honey decoction.

 *Do note that these recipes were based off these symptoms:

 predominant chills (no fever) and aversion to cold lethargy body aches (on the first day) high load of mucous (which came at about day 3) loss of appetite